+If you’re planning a trip, the first thing you need to consider is the sheer scale of the country and where to go in India.
 Around 13 times larger than the UK, India is an enormous country full of variety… in terms of everything from landscapes and climate to culture, language, religion and food.
 In this sense, it’s more useful to think of India as a subcontinent rather than a country.
-To give you an example; an Indian holiday could start in lush backwaters, include incredible jungles, vast deserts, crumbling forts, majestic palaces and cosmopolitan cities, all before finishing up in the snow-peaked Himalayas.
-Whatever you’re after, we can definitely craft your dream holiday to India – because there’s simply so much to discover and explore.
+To give you an example, an Indian holiday could start in lush backwaters, pass thought jungles, vast deserts, crumbling forts, majestic palaces and cosmopolitan cities, all before finishing up in the snow-peaked Himalayas.
+Whatever you’re after, we can definitely craft your dream holiday to India – because there’s so much to discover and explore.
 However, before a first trip (or even after), many of our clients ask the same question; where should I go in India?

 The answer is: this all depends on what you like because, in India, there really is something for everyone.
 Typically, we would recommend sticking to one area of the country, allowing enough time to absorb all that it offers, at a pleasant and comfortable pace.
 Although the excellent, ever-expanding domestic flight network helps link destinations all over the country, at ETG we follow the general mantra that less results in more, in terms of experience, anyway.
 This is because each different region can feel like a completely different country – one state can differ from another as much as Spain differs from Iceland – meaning that, like countries, each really does merit its own trip.
 Regions differ so much due to a range of influences, a lot of which come down to India’s colourful past, including different religions, the impact of foreign settlers, topography and climates.
 There’s a reason that some people spend their whole lives travelling to the country again and again, and never end up getting bored.

 So, to summarise, where to go in India is entirely down to you.
 However, as Indian travel experts, we have provided some insights to help you decide where to travel below.